Seven2Interactive/serverless-aws-typescript/README.md

 ## Tearing down your functions USE WITH CAUTION
-Running the following commands will remove ALL your functions an S3 buckets deployed with serverless.
+Running the following commands will remove ALL your functions and S3 buckets deployed with serverless.
 This is for everyone with access to the same AWS account, not just you.

     npm run remove